kkots/ggxrd_hitbox_overlay_2211/README.md

 ; point to the extra point on the Ball is displayed.
 ; When this setting is true, none of this is displayed. dontShowMayInteractionChecks = true

+; Specify true or false.
+; When this setting is on, and one of the character is Millia, a horizontal line is displayed high above the arena, ; showing the height on which Millia's Bad Moon obtains some kind of attack powerup.
+; Millia's origin point must be above the line in order to gain the powerup. showMilliaBadMoonBuffHeight = false

+; Specify true or false.
+; When this setting is on, when Faust does a 5D, two ranges are shown around his flickpoint, ; denoting ranges in which his thrown items' origin points must be to get either hit or homerun hit. showFaustOwnFlickRanges = true

+; Specify true or false.
+; When this setting is on, a horizontal line is constantly shown on the screen at the height above which ; Bedman's Task C gains a buff.
+; This line is so high you can't see it unless you jump. showBedmanTaskCHeightBuffY = false

+; Specify true or false.
+; When this setting is on, an infinite vertical white box is drawn around the S and H swords, ; showing the range in which the opponent's origin point must be so that, ; should you re-deploy the sword with 6S, 6H, 2S, 2H, j.6S, j.6H, ; j.2S or j.2H, it won't take the extra time to teleport to the opponent. showRamlethalSwordRedeployNoTeleportDistance = true

+; Specify true or false.
+; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords is only shown when re-deploying the swords. onlyShowRamlethalSwordRedeployDistanceWhenRedeploying = true

+; Specify true or false.
+; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords may be shown for P1.
+; Disable this to never show it for P1. showRamlethalSwordRedeployDistanceForP1 = true

+; Specify true or false.
+; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords may be shown for P2.
+; Disable this to never show it for P2. showRamlethalSwordRedeployDistanceForP2 = true

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.